MIRACLE-Center/CTSpine1K/README.md

 # Downloading the CTSpine1K Dataset
 The original images could be downloaded from correspongding URL above.
 We use the dicom2nii.py file to selcet one of the dataset when the sub-dataset has two CT positions.(eg. CT COLONOGRAPHY dataset)

-The segmentation masks are on [Google drive](https://drive.google.com/drive/folders/12kFn2H0xsACqGN3S9lInqizVlbpjNwdj?usp=sharing)
+The segmentation masks and the pre-trained model are on [Google drive](https://drive.google.com/drive/folders/12kFn2H0xsACqGN3S9lInqizVlbpjNwdj?usp=sharing)

 # Annotation pipeline with nnUnet
 Follow https://github.com/MIC-DKFZ/nnUNet/commit/058b695d61d34dda7f79cd36ab950a5d3e031653 to set and use nnUnet.
 The specific usage we here could be seen in ReadMe.md file.
-The pre-trained model could be seen at:https/.
 Our annotation pipeline is presented in figure 2 below.
 ![annotataion](https://user-images.githubusercontent.com/54644867/118924193-5431f280-b96f-11eb-851a-e58bdf152069.PNG)

 # Benchmarking results